Courageous living: if you’re like most people, you probably don’t think about that too often.

 Whatever it is, know that it’s an act of courageous living to take that step into the unknown.

 And if being courageous doesn’t quite go as planned?
-Know that you have the capacity to make it through to the other side of any heartbreak you encounter.
+Know that you have the capacity to move through it to the other side.